-Students coming into St Mary MacKillop College will be given opportunities to develop knowledge, skills and attitudes in a range of learning experiences across such areas as:
+Students coming into St Mary MacKillop College will be given opportunities to develop knowledge, skills and understanding through a range of learning experiences across:

 While the standard classroom employs progressive and effective techniques to provide for mixed abilities, the College also acknowledges the specific needs of students requiring enhanced learning opportunities.

-All students in Years 7 to 10 study Religious Education, English, Mathematics, Science, History, Physical Education and Pastoral Program.
+All students in Years 7 to 10 study religious Education, English, Mathematics, science, Geography, History, Physical Education, Civics and Citizenship, Economics and Business, and Pastoral Program. digital Technologies is a recent addition for Year 8.
 This selection ensures students are engaging in a broad educational package in these key years.

 To foster different skills and talents, MacKillop offers students a wide choice in elective subjects with specialist teachers and facilities.
-These include Food and Textiles Technology, Information and Communication Technology, Modern Languages, Performing Arts, Technology (industrial), and Visual Arts.
-In Year 7, students experience each of these electives for a term.
-From Year 8, students are encouraged to make subject choices that build on their strengths and interests.
+These include sTEM, food and Textiles Technology, Information and Communication Technology, Modern Languages, Performing Arts, Technology (industrial), and Visual Arts.
+In Year 7, students experience each of these electives for a term. from Year 8, students are encouraged to make subject choices that build on their strengths and interests.

 Years 11 - 12